akloss/differentiable_filters/README.md

 ```

 ## Data
-Datsets for the disc trackign task can be generated as described above using the ```create_toy_dataset``` script.
+Datsets for the disc tracking task can be generated as described above using the `create_toy_dataset` script.
 For kitti, the raw data has to be downloaded first.
-We ued the data provided for the paper  "Differentiable Particle Filters: End-to-End Learning with Algorithmic Priors" (Jonschkowski et al. 2018, https://arxiv.org/pdf/1805.11122.pdf), which can be downloaded using the setup script here: https://github.com/tu-rbo/differentiable-particle-filters.
+We ued the data provided for the paper  "Differentiable Particle Filters: End-to-End Learning with Algorithmic Priors" ([Jonschkowski et al. 2018](https://arxiv.org/pdf/1805.11122.pdf)), which can be downloaded using the setup script [here](https://github.com/tu-rbo/differentiable-particle-filters).
-Then, use the script ```create_kitti_dataset``` to create the data.
+Then, use the script `create_kitti_dataset` to create the data.

 Generating the pushing data is more complex and is currently not included in this package.
 If you are interested, please contact me.